-If the Principal is not satisfied that the documentation provided by an applicant demonstrates adequately that the address stated is the student's principal place of residence, then the Principal may request further sources of proof of residence, such as an additional utility bill (e.g. water) showing the same address.
+If the Principal is not satisfied that the documentation provided by an applicant demonstrates adequately that the address stated is the student's principal place of residence, then the Principal may requestfurther sources of proof of residency.
+Examples may include (but are not limited to):

 The Principal may also request a properly sworn Statutory Declaration from the enrolling parent or legal guardian attesting that the student's principal place of residence is the place nominated in the enrolment application.

 Applicants should note that a false statement/assertion about the student's principal place of residence may amount to an offence and may be reported to police.
 The school Principal may repeal a decision to enrol a student in such circumstances.

-The following groups of students will be deemed as eligible for enrolment, even though they may reside outside the school's catchment area:
+The following groups of students will be entitled to enrol, even though they may reside outside the school's catchment area:

 Out-of-catchment students applying for enrolment at this school are placed on a waiting list, assessed in order of receipt and prioritised as follows:

 Under the Department's State Education Fees procedure , a principal of a state school with an approved School EMP is able to charge a fee for recouping costs of enrolment processing (subject to consultation with the Parents and Citizens' Association) where:

 Out of catchment enrolment applications will be recorded in order of receipt, by date and time.
 These applications will remain current only for the school year in which they are applying to enrol.